orchid00/actions_sandbox/ghactions.md

 ## What are GitHub actions?

-GitHub actions are a cool way to trigger actions for you in an automated way, to help with any your process on your github repos.
+GitHub actions are a cool way to trigger actions for you in an automated way, to help with any of your processes on your github repos.
 For example, an action can be a message every time a new issue comes up.

 GitHub actions follow the steps on a `yaml` file, which is usually located on the `.github/workflows` folder of your repo.
 You can find the `yaml` code for issue messages here: https://github.com/ropenscilabs/CIsandbox/blob/master/.github/workflows/issuesmessage.yaml

-<details><summary>CLICK ME</summary>
+<details><summary>click me code</summary>
   <p>